Robyn Lawley

-Robyn Lawley (born 13 June 1989) is an Australian model.
+Robyn Lawley (born 13 June 1989) is an Australian model, writer, photographer and director.
+She has appeared in Sports Illustrated, Elle, and other publications.
+She has been outspoken in her support for size-inclusiveness in the fashion and modeling industry and led a boycott which compelled Victoria's Secret to make changes to their annual fashion show.

 Early life and family

 Robyn was born in Girraween, New South Wales, to Chris and Janne Lawley; and has two older sisters, Shona and Jennifer.
 Robyn attended Macarthur Girls High School.
 Robyn went to see a mainstream agency when she was 15 and although they were ready to sign her, she didn't feel ready.
 After taking a year off she returned and started doing straight size modeling for a year.
 Finding it to be not worth the effort of maintaining the size 8 that was required, she signed with Bella model management, a "plus size" modeling agency in Australia, when she was 18.